ScriptureExamined/NovawrightStudios/_posts/2026-03-23-the-hidden-cost-of-just-one-more-feature-in-game-development.md

 The best games don’t succeed because they include everything.

-They succeed because they include the right things.
+They succeed because they include the right things:

 - a clear vision
 - a focused core loop
 - the discipline to protect both

 The challenge isn’t generating ideas.
 It’s choosing which ones to leave behind.

 Because every feature you add shapes your game.
 But every feature you cut defines it.